ravendb/ravendb-grafana-datasource/README.md

 * **Grafana Variables**
-  Querying with Grafana variales is supported by the RavenDB plugin.
+  Querying with Grafana variables is supported by the RavenDB plugin.

 * **Examples**